|

 Nevertheless, he predicted several decades ago that:

 Well, the end of that century has come and gone, and the reader must decide if such a prediction has come true or not.
 Certainly it has in part.
+The mushrooming of teachings on non-duality, on the surface, seems to be the only thing new that fits the bill.
 Who, for instance, in the 1950's would ever have imagined having someone like Eckhart Tolle on the Oprah show, seen by millions if not billions of viewers?
-So during the difficult phase we are still in we all need to sustain and feed the core vision of individual and collective awakening.
-We all must become human adepts and avatars, in mutual support.
-The day of the great Godman appears over.
+On the other hand, such teachings while perhaps considered by some as more 'advanced', are certainly not more 'complicated' nor 'jealously guarded' than that which PB envisioned in his many works, so perhaps his prediction was a bit premature or tentative.
+Who can say?
+We are but in the beginnings of witnessing the birth of something new.
+So during the difficult phase we are in we all need to sustain and feed the core vision of individual and collective awakening.
+There must be human and not only super-human 'adepts' and 'avatars', in mutual support.
+The day of the great Godman, while perhaps never to become obsolete, appears to be in transition to a degree.
+We are not talking merely of the outright forms of scepticism of such august matters, which have always been with us.

 The Dalai Lama once said that he thought it was good to have all the different traditions present, to suit all the different sorts of people, and that may be the best for right now.
 It is the traditional advice for one to 'dig in one well' deeply enough if he wants to find water.
-However, he also said, “I believe deeply that we must find, all of us together, a new spirituality.”
-Sant Kirpal Singh held great importance in bringing all the faiths together, way back in the 1970's, through the World Fellowship of Religions and Human Unity Conferences he inaugurated, and it is not unlikely that something new and holistic will eventually fuse and emerge from their midst.
+However, as noted above, he also said, “I believe deeply that we must find, all of us together, a new spirituality.”
+Sant Kirpal Singh held great importance in bringing all the faiths together, way back in the 1970's, through the World Fellowship of Religions and Human Unity Conferences he inaugurated, and, although that was just the start of what some might see as an ultimately unworkable amalgam, it is not unlikely that something new and holistic will eventually fuse and emerge from their midst.
 Whatever form it takes will not be a 'top-down' structure, but must be a natural, organic development, with an emphasis on the unique individual, not the collective - as it is already doing.
 Chogyam Trungpa once remarked that it would be very difficult to start a new tradition.
 One might say that evolution or the World-Idea itself will more or less have to force its creation.
 So while the existing traditions have been around for thousands of years, and it is likely that they will still be here in five hundred more, but who really knows - things may speed up faster than one might imagine.
 A lot of dogmatic craziness is in its death pangs; if we survive global-crisis, then maybe just another few centuries to pull us out of the dark ages.
+PB writes, in the meantime, on the need for broad investigation of the world's traditions:

 “What India needs is the creation of a new Indic school of thought that is dynamic and assertive in the modern global context – one that can challenge Western civilization not merely in regard to the details of history or culture, but also relative to fundamental principles of life, humanity and consciousness.
 This requires a revival or renaissance in the Indic tradition and its great spiritual systems of Yoga, Vedanta, Buddhism, and Jainism, and also in its political, artistic and scientific traditions.
 Modern science and technology can arguably be more humanely employed according to Indic or Dharmic values than according to Western religious exclusivity and commercial greed.”